meeximum/rpi_dht22/README.md

 Options
 -------

-./configure options:
+`./configure` options:
-    --disable-silent-rules Show the make process (silent by default) --disable-secure Disable compile with FORTIY_SOURCE and stack-protector (enabled by default) --enable-development Compile with -g -O0 -Wall.
+* `--disable-silent-rules` Show the make process (silent by default)
+* `--disable-secure` Disable compile with FORTIY_SOURCE and stack-protector (enabled by default)
+* `--enable-development` Compile with -g -O0 -Wall.
 Applies disable-secure automatically

-autogen.sh: Autoconf boostrap.
+`autogen.sh`: Autoconf boostrap.
 Development use only.